 1. Select and load the approach into the flight plan.
 This can be done at almost any time but must be completed before reaching the Final Approach Fix and should be done as soon as possible.
-This corresponds to point A in figure 6-1.
-If the aircraft is greater than 30 NM from the airport, then the CDI scale factor will remain at the default $\pm 5$ NM full scale deflection.
+This corresponds to position A in figure 6-1.
+If the aircraft's position is more than 30 NM from the airport, then the CDI scale factor will remain at the default ± 5 NM full-scale deflection.

 2. Transition to the approach arm mode.
 This will occur automatically when the aircraft is within 30 NM of the airport and there is an approach loaded into the flight plan (position B in figure 6-1).
-The CDI scale factor will change to $\pm 1.0$ NM over the next 30 seconds and the external annunciator will indicate ARM.
+The CDI scale factor will gradually change to ± 1.0 NM over the next 30 seconds and the external annunciator and the KLN 900's status line will indicate ARM.